demdecuong/Project-ECE341/README.md

 # Project ECE341

-Member list
+Our member:

-Nguyen Phuc Minh
+1.Nguyen Phuc Minh

-Le Thanh Binh
+2.Le Thanh Binh

 Our task is simulate polish notation in mips.